We only sell products we know about and believe in.

 Tin-free high performance selfpolishing antifouling / biofoul for vessels trading at low speeds and frequent port calls, and static exposure.
 The specially formulated biocide package is held in a hydrolysing organosilyl polymer binder, which dissolves in seawater at a rate permitting the continuous exposure of fresh antifouling.

 Call for prices

 STRIPPIT antifouling remover has been designed to remove old antifouling from GRP & wooden craft with the minimum of effort without damaging the gel coat or epoxy coatings.
 (Do not use on bare timber).
 It is effective on most types of self polishing and leaching antifouling.

 TOP TIP: With self-polishing antifouling the more coats you apply the longer it lasts.
 It also has a shorter shelf life than other paints so don't leave it in the tin for next year - get it on the boat!

-If this is the first time the boat has been antifouled or you have removed any previous coatings this would be a good time to look at the condition on of the hull and, if necessary, apply an epoxy primer such as SHIELD High Build Epoxy Primer or Jotun Penguard HB to protect a GRP or aluminium hull or something like SHIELD ST Epoxy Primer or Jotun Jotamastic 90 for steel or ferro cement hulls prior to applying an antifouling primer or tie coat.
+If this is the first time the boat has been antifouled or you have removed any previous coatings this would be a good time to look at the condition on of the hull and, if necessary, apply an epoxy primer such as SHIELD High Build Epoxy Primer or Jotun Penguard HB, to protect a GRP or aluminium hull, or SHIELD ST Epoxy Primer or Jotun Jotamastic 90 for steel or ferro cement hulls, prior to applying an antifouling primer or tie coat.

-For further reading on antifouling products please view our Antifouling Answers page and for our response to the ongoing discussion on the avalibility of Commercial antifouling to leisure users see our page on Commercia vs Leisure Antifouling.
+For further reading on antifouling products please view our Antifouling Answers page and for our response to the ongoing discussion on the avalibility of commercial antifouling to leisure users see our page on Commercial vs Leisure Antifouling.